 Follow these Steps to email a friend or colleague a link to this information.

-Explores how professionals can help youth in foster care consider their full range of legal and relational permanency options as well as understand the feelings that may underlie a young person’s reluctance in pursuing permanency.
+Explores how professionals can help youth in foster care consider the full range of legal and relational permanency options available to them as well as understand the feelings that may underlie a young person’s reluctance to pursue permanency.

 Table of Contents